priangshu17/PyTorch-VGG19-CIFAR100/README.md

 Training:

-The model, loss function (CrossEntropyLoss), and optimizer (Adam) are initialized.
+* The model, loss function (CrossEntropyLoss), and optimizer (Adam) are initialized.

-A training_loop function handles the training and validation process for each epoch.
+* A training_loop function handles the training and validation process for each epoch.

 Evaluation & Visualization:

-A plot_metrics function is used to visualize the loss and accuracy curves.

-The final model is evaluated on the test set to report its final accuracy.
-A plot_metrics function is used to visualize the loss and accuracy curves.
+* A plot_metrics function is used to visualize the loss and accuracy curves.

-The final model is evaluated on the test set to report its final accuracy.
+* The final model is evaluated on the test set to report its final accuracy.